CalifaxYT/DEVReference/docs/cpp/preprocessor/maxfn-preprocessor.md

 ## A quick rundown of the MAX() preprocessor directive/pragma

 While there is a way to get the so-called "bigger" value of a char/integer/double/float, not including the whole STD library (and replacing it with a pragma) is sometimes the better choice - for example when there is **VERY** limited memory on the device or, when the program is relatively small.

-To define preprocessor macros we can use #define.
-Its syntax is:

 ## Macro usage
 ```cpp